 In Belgium, you can go to the train conductor (train attendent) and buy a ticket.
 (DO NOT wait till the train conductor comes to you.)
 However, there is a surcharge of €7 for all tickets departing from anywhere in Belgium, Aulnoye Aymeries, or Maubeuge (i.e. the surcharge is not applicable for a Belgian ticket departing from Roosendaal, Maastricht, Aachen, Lille, or anywhere in Luxembourg).
 If you do not have a valid ticket and fail to buy a ticket on board, the fine is €75.

 In Luxembourg, domestic public transport is free with buses, trams, and trains in second class.
-There are time tickets with trains in first class, and cross-border Luxembourgish buses.
-(I think the law for the €150 fine for not having a valid ticket is still there.
+There are time tickets for trains in first class, and for cross-border Luxembourgish buses.
+(I think the law for the €150 fine for not having a valid ticket is still there.)

 Pretending to be a 'dumb tourist' basically never works.
 Train conductors are authorised to check your ID and issue you a fine.
 If none of the ticket machines at a station works and there is no other ways of purchasing a ticket at the station, theoratically this information will show up in the train conductors' hand-held devices, and you'll not get a surcharge/fine in Belgium and the Netherlands (try to convey this information to the train conductor before boarding the train).
 It is also not difficult to purchase a ticket via the apps of the railway companies (familiarise yourself with these apps before getting to a station).
 If you lose your ticket (e.g. if your belongings are stolen), go and seek help from a train conductor, and you will not be fined if they are satisfied that your case is genuine.

 Thalys allows you to buy full-fare tickets on board, with a €25 surcharge.
-In Germany, Flixtrain allows you to purchase full-fare tickets onboard.
+In Germany, Flixtrain does not allow boarding without a ticket, but they also say that boarding without a valid ticket incurs higher fare.
 In all other cases, do not assume that you can purchase tickets onboard without hefty administration fees, or fines.

 Other matters concerning travelling on regular trains